 5-How To Find Paid Clients

 Now let’s get to the real question.
-HOW to how to get your first freelance writing job?
+HOW to get your first freelance writing job?

 That was the biggest question I had when I started because let’s be honest, we all have bills to pay and things to save for!